KhalilBellakrid/ledger-api-eth-explorer/README.md

-## Node.js implementation of explorers
+## Node.js implementation of Ledger-like explorers using external providers